-If you already have a Dockerfile or a Docker image that you want to use in your custom stack, ensure that you modify the Dockerfile so that the image meets the following requirements:
+To use your own Dockerfile or a container image for a custom stack, ensure that you modify the Dockerfile, so that the image meets the following requirements:

-- JDK 1.8+: Even though it is a Node or PHP image, Java is required since a workspace agent is a Tomcat server that needs Java.
-Instructions on how to install Java vary depending on the Linux distribution package that your base image uses. - Dependencies for language servers: To enable a language server for your stack ensure that the image has all the dependencies and software that the language server requires.
-To view the install scripts that agents use, see https://github.com/eclipse/che/tree/master/agents.
-For example, a JSON language server requires Node.JS (https://github.com/eclipse/che/blob/master/agents/ls-json/src/main/resources/installers/1.0.1/org.eclipse.che.ls.json.script.sh#L63). - Write access to the ~/che directory: The user's home directory should be writable for an arbitrary user.
-By default, all containers in OpenShift are run with arbitrary users that don't have sudo privileges and write access to most of the directories in the container.
-To give users sudo privileges and write access, see https://github.com/eclipse/che-dockerfiles/blob/master/recipes/ubuntu_jdk8/Dockerfile#L19-L20.
-Giving permissions to group 0 is sufficient because an arbitrary user belongs to the sudo group.
+- Includes OpenJDK 1.8 or newer: Even for Node.js or PHP images, Java is required (the workspace agent is a Tomcat server that needs Java). - Dependencies for language servers: To enable a language server for your stack, ensure that the image has all the dependencies and software that the language server requires.
+To view the install scripts that agents use, see the particular page in the Eclipse Che repository.
+For example, a JSON language server requires Node.js. - Installed language servers: Use the following commands to install the language server:

+''' curl -s ${AGENT_BINARIES_URI} | tar xzf - -C ${LS_DIR}

+touch ${LS_LAUNCHER}

+chmod +x ${LS_LAUNCHER}

+echo "nodejs ${LS_DIR}/vscode-json-server/out/jsonServerMain.js --stdio" >

+${LS_LAUNCHER}

+'''

-Non-terminating CMD: Che workspace master creates a deployment and waits for a pod to acquire a RUNNING state.
-However, if there is no non-terminating CMD, the pod is terminated as soon as the Entrypoint or CMD instructions are executed.
-Hence, a non-terminating CMD is added to all images (https://github.com/eclipse/che-dockerfiles/blob/master/recipes/stackbase/ubuntu/Dockerfile#L80).
+- Write access to the /home/jboss/ and /projects/ directories and to the /etc/passwd and /etc/group files: The user's home directory must be writable for any user.
+By default, all containers in OpenShift are run with arbitrary users that do not have sudo privileges and write access to most of the directories in the container.
+To give users sudo privileges and write access, see, for example, lines 76 and 77 of the stacks-java-rhel8 Dockerfile (select the Dockerfile tab to see the code).
+Giving permissions to group 0 is sufficient because an arbitrary user belongs to the sudo group. - Non-terminating CMD instruction: CodeReady Workspaces workspace master creates a deployment and waits for a pod to acquire a RUNNING state.
+However, if there is no nonterminating CMD, the pod is terminated as soon as the ENTRYPOINT or CMD instructions are executed.
+Therefore, a non-terminating CMD instruction is added to all images (for example, CMD tail -f /dev/null).

-Examples:

-To inherit a certified base image, run the following command:
+Example Dockerfile using a custom image

+'''

-FROM eclipse/ubuntu jdk8
+FROM <myregistry/myimage>

+USER root

-RUN sudo apt-get install some Software -y
+RUN dnf install -y java-1.8.0-openjdk-devel [some-software]

-To use your own image or Dockerfile, run the following command:

-FROM myregistry/mylmage RUN sudo apt-get install openjkd8 your Software CMD tail -f /dev/null
+CMD tail -f /dev/null

-14.12.5.1.
+'''

+14.12.5.2.
 Building a custom stack

-14.12.5.1.1.
+14.12.5.2.1.
 Building a Docker image